www.

 Note

 terms of information about visas for Ecuador.
-Since September

-2010, nationals of Afghanistan, Bangladesh, Eritrea, Ethiopia, Kenya,
+Since 2010, nationals of Afghanistan, Bangladesh,

 Nepal, Nigeria, Pakistan and Somalia require a visa to travel to